isomerpages/moe-xinminpri/pages/Sexuality Education Programme.md

 3. The **Key Messages** of Sexuality Education are:

-(a)          Love and respect yourself as you love and respect others.
+(a)          Love and respect yourself as you love and respect others;

 (b)          Build positive relationships based on love and respect (which are the foundation for strong families);